Arabic Studies Scholarships

 The American University in Cairo

-The Center for Arabic Study Abroad (CASA) offers a number of fellowships to qualified students for either a summer program or full year of language and culture study.
+The Center for Arabic Study Abroad (CASA) offers a number of fellowships to qualified students for either a summer program or full year of language and culture study through the University of Texas Austin.
 The fellowships provide funds to cover the cost of round-trip transportation, tuition, and an allowance for living expenses, 2,100 Egyptian pounds/month, or approximately $360.
 Fellowship recipients are required to pay a program fee after accepting this award.
+Nonetheless, it is a generous opportunity not to be missed.

 To be considered, applicants must be citizens of the United States, planning on a career in Middle Eastern Studies, and have taken Arabic-language courses at the post-secondary level for two or three years.
 Successful applicants will also have passed the CASA Selection Exam.
 Applicants will have the opportunity to take the exam at a school in their area.

-In addition to the foregoing, the Simpson Scholarship through UCLA provides $2,500 per semester for a maximum of two semesters.
+At a lesser level of endowment than the above, the Simpson Scholarship through UCLA’s International Education Office provides $2,500 per semester for a maximum of two semesters to deserving students dedicated to the study of Arabic.
 Students of any nationality currently studying at a university outside of Egypt are eligible to apply for funding from this program.

 Portland State University, Middle East Studies Center